10/11/1962 – 07/14/2019

 The starting gate of cancer treatment proved rockier than we hoped.
 She was handling chemo like a champ; but grave, life-threatening, ‘side effects’ kept waylaying the actual treatment of the disease.
 For every step forward towards the “I Beat Cancer’ t-shirt, there seemed to be a complication that side-lined her.
 Colon blockages and pulmonary edema took her off the endurance course and onto some other shorter, acute mini-races.
 She handled each intrusion to her battle with her typical smile and sheer determination to muscle through.
 The sudden issues, the distractions keeping her from tackling the beast she inadvertently signed-up for, grew in numbers, frequency, and significance.
 They finally took over; leaving my dear friend with little left in her energy and spiritual tank and zero options.
 No bike store, anywhere in sight, to repair that freaking chain.
 Robin’s last race has been called.
 And, while she DNF’d this time, she will be leaving behind a legacy of resilience, laughter, love, and respect for almost everyone she encountered.

-My promise to her; I cannot tell her, so I am telling all of you: I will continue the race for both of us.
+I told her and am telling all of you: I will continue the race for both of us.
 I know I am not alone.
 I feel the energy from each woman with whom I share Kuel Life.
 I see the light flash in her eyes.
 I am invigorated by the individual, beautiful souls who gift me time, out of their already over-booked schedules, to run a leg or two with me; hand me a much needed bottle of water; wipe the sweat from my brow.

 There’s a pack of us and we’re growing in numbers, strength, and determination.
 I know Robin can sense that we’re unstoppable… the feel of the ribbon breaking away is imminent.
 Let’s cross that finish line together… in bright colors visible to all.